arc_Logo_PNG_

 Shift: Electrification

 Our focus on electrification began in 2011, with the electrification of our Dawson I and II facilities.
 We have continued to electrify additional facilities, including a substation at our Sunrise and Parkland facilities.
-We also plan to electrify our Dawson III and IV facilities which we anticipate will eliminate approximately 125,000 tCO2e per year.
-Electrification has contributed to our ability to deliver industry-leading, low-emissions production.
+In 2023, we electrified our Dawson III and IV facilities which is anticipated to eliminate approximately 125,000 tCO2e per year.

-Through electrification, we avoid approximately 275,000 tCO2e per year – the equivalent of taking 60,000 cars off the road.
+Through electrification, we avoid approximately 420,000 tCO2e per year – the equivalent of taking 91,000 cars off the road.

 Offset: Carbon credits